DMacMakes/dmdocs/content/en/torrens/ise102/assessments/index.md

 With your project open in Visual studio:
   * Right click the project in the _solution explorer_
   * Click _Open folder in file explorer_.
-  * You'll see several files there, including your `main.cpp`.
+  * You'll see several files there, including your `.cpp` file.

 If you have **a subfolder** in there with the name of your project, message me or Matt!
 Do not move its contents or delete it.
 {{< /alert >}}